 Por favor lee la versión en español o castellano de este artículo.

 The quadrivalent vaccine Gardasil induces antibodies to prevent infection of either of 4 strains of HPV virus to prevent infection in the female genital tract.
 Effective antibodies must reach a sufficient concentration in body fluids to neutralize the virus when it enters during sexual intercourse with an infected partner.
-To enhance the immune response, multiple booster vaccinations are needed as well as an aluminum salt adjuvant were used.
+To enhance the immune response, multiple booster vaccinations are needed as well as an aluminum salt adjuvant.
 It is also important that antibodies solely attack the HPV L1 protein without mistakenly targeting endogenous tissues in vaccinated people (Kanduc, 2011).
 The ability of antibodies to recognize the right target is hard to predict since an accident called ‘molecular mimicry’ can induce antibodies capable of causing disease.
 We call these ‘cross-reacting’ antibodies or auto-antibodies (symbolized with carmine in the figure below).
 For example, both protective antibodies and cross-reacting antibodies are increased by adjuvants in disorders like ASIA syndrome due to the overall heightened immune response.

 Antibodies and auto-antibodies are not theoretical or hypothetical constructs.
 They’re very real because Gardasil clinical studies fine-tuned the anti-HPV serum antibody concentrations by adding 2 booster vaccine doses plus an alum-based adjuvant, and God knows what else.
 Booster doses and adjuvant were considered necessary to awaken the immune response upon re-exposure and in fact, this is called the anamnestic response.